 Instructions for Authors

 Shima publishes English language articles and uses a simplified style of Harvard referencing (see below) and authors will be expected to submit their final manuscripts in the prescribed house style.
 (Also see article pages in current issue available for download on this site for general layout issues.)
+Articles should be between 4000-8000 words in length.

 - All articles should be accompanied by an abstract of 150-175 words.